mb720/FaceDetector/README.md

 # FaceDetector
-Find human faces in images.
+Find human faces in images using [JavaCV](https://github.com/bytedeco/javacv).
 Work in progress.

 Create Gradlew wrapper using `gradle wrapper` then run the face detector using `gradlew run`.